-This Bacon-Blueberry Caramelized Onion Panini is absolutely as divine as it sounds, and you won’t be able to get enough!Have you ever won anything?
+This Bacon-Blueberry Dubliner Panini bursts with sweet and smoky flavors.
+You simply won’t be able to get enough!Have you ever won anything?
 Anything you absolutely love?
 Anything so special, you might not want to share?

 If you’ve ever sampled Kerrygold products, you probably feel the same way.

-I chose Kerrygold Dubliner in this panini because I love the subtly sweet, tangy and nutty flavors with the saltiness of the bacon and the peppery bite of the arugula.
-Though it can crumble nicely, it’s also a creamy cheese that melts beautifully.
+- You can use another cheese if you’d like to.
+My second choices are Gruyère and Swiss.
+(I chose Kerrygold Dubliner in this panini because I love the subtly sweet, tangy and nutty flavors with the saltiness of the bacon and the peppery bite of the arugula.
+Though it can crumble nicely, it’s also a creamy cheese that melts beautifully.)

 Disclaimer: I tend to get very enthusiastic when I like something — especially to do with food.
 While Kerrygold sends me product to recipe test with from time to time, this is not a sponsored post.
 I have a hard fast rule that I only share things here that I truly like.
 Since I like to keep my blog positive and upbeat, it’s not likely that you’ll ever hear about specific products I don’t like.
 “If you don’t have anything nice to say, don’t say anything at all,” right?
 (You can however, always feel free to email me at Valentina [at] cookingontheweekends [dot] com, to ask me how I feel about products you’re curious about I haven’t written about.)